johantre/ms-outlook-invite/POWER-AUTOMATE-IMPORT.md

 Your connector stays the same, no worries here.

 Passing the same Solution you made to someone else within your organization can quickly run into import errors. \
-The main reason is that the elements of your automation all do have their unique synthetic key, and importing the same key twice results in a duplicate key error.
+The main reason is that the elements of your automation all do have their unique synthetic key (GUID), and importing the same key twice results in a duplicate key error.

 ### Tenant, Environment
 Within the Power Automate platform you have the organization, called Tenant your licenses are used.